SpoddyCoder/clonepi/README.md

 ### Cloning for other PI's

 1. Initialise + copy the disk, eg: `sudo clonepi /dev/sdb --init-destination`
-1. Before unmounting the clone disk (don't press enter to cleanup), use a 2nd shell window to modify any files on the clone you need for it to work on other Pi's
+1. Use the `--wait-before-unmount` switch to pause at the end of the cloning process.
+Before unmounting the clone disk, use a 2nd shell window to modify any files on the clone you need for it to work on other Pi's

 Eg: you may want to edit the hostname, network configuration etc. **Top Tip**: You can use the script hooks to automate this final step, see below.